 New white paper from item

-The white paper is available to download free of charge at digital-engineering.de.
+The white paper is available to download for free https://welcome.item24.com/esd-basics-whitepaper.